 In the 21st century multimedia environment, the public expect to play a greater role and have more say in shaping public policy and even private sector initiatives.
 Public engagement is an unique discipline, but public relations plays an important role in ensuring that any public engagement campaign is successful.
 Attend this workshop to learn how to support public engagement to increase public confidence in your organization and get effective feedback from your target audiences.

 Managing a website redesign project is becoming common in the career of today’s public relations professional, and too often, the content and structure of the new site is approached from the point of view of the organization itself.
 However, this can lead to a key limitation in both PR best practice and website design: the one-way communication trap.
+So, how do you ensure you're getting your organizations' info out while still meeting the needs of your audience?

 This workshop will use case studies and examples to challenge attendees to approach website redesign using a two-way communication model and user-centric approach, more commonly referred to as user experience design (UX), and: